 Dehydration is completely preventable.
 Drink water more often, and you'll avoid many of the symptoms of dehydration and the subsequent anxiety.
 There's no harm in drinking more water if you're not sure how hydrated you are.
 Add a few extra glasses of water to your daily meals, and you may find that your anxiety and some of its symptoms clear up.

 Yet most people that suffer from anxiety and dehydration have anxiety regardless of their hydration levels.
-Their water intake simply effects how badly their symptoms feel and how much they focus on them.
-That's why you still need to treat your anxiety separately from just water.
+Their water intake simply effects how severe their symptoms feel.
+That's why you still need to treat your anxiety separately from just increasing your intake of water.